Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 Paul repeated this same word in his epistle to the Philippians.

-(9) For this reason also, God highly exalted Him, and bestowed on Him the name which is above every
+Therefore, God has highly exalted him and bestowed on him the name that is above every name, so that at

 Paul simply declared a fact that the Lord spoke through Isaiah the prophet.